-Communities throughout the Northern Grampians Shire have been supported to create a detailed plan that is unique for their own community needs.
-Community Planning is a dynamic and participatory process where the community arrive at and document a group vision, priorities and actions to achieve a positive change that will enhance the well-being of their community.
-Community Plans reflect the aspirations, their strengths, what is special or unique about their community, in particular the lifestyle, social image, economy, environment, pride, work and recreation.
+Communities throughout the Northern Grampians Shire have been supported to create a detailed plan that is unique to their own community needs.
+Community Planning is a dynamic and participatory process where the community arrives at and document a group vision, priorities and actions to achieve a positive change that will enhance the well-being of their community.
+Community Plans reflect the aspirations, their strengths, what is special or unique about their community, in particular, the lifestyle, social image, economy, environment, pride, work and recreation.

 The Community Plans have enabled Council and government departments to have a greater understanding of the issues that are important to each individual community.
 This has led to the creation of partnerships between the levels of government and community towards achieving the objectives of the plans.